 Robust DMS will provide solutions for tracking, managing, and controlling both access and actions on information stored within the system, in addition to standardizing the organization and profiling of documents.
-These features combine to make it easier to manage information across an organization and comply with current information governance standards.
+These features combine to make it easier to manage information across departments and teams and comply with current information governance standards.

-- 3. Improved work flows.
-As the backbone of your work, a DMS determines how efficiently your legal team can work independently or cross-functionally.
-This efficiency is often determined by the features available within a DMS.To have the maximum impact on efficiency, look for a DMS that provides: - Anytime, anywhere access and mobility - Ability to create, edit, save, and version documents - Ability to organize documents to support legal workflows - Easy ways to locate/search for documents - Custom meta-data that powers search and organization - Integration with productivity tools and applications - Project and document access: create security groups and apply access rights (VESA)
+3. Improved workflows.
+As the backbone of your organization, your DMS determines how efficiently your department or team can work independently or cross-functionally.
+This efficiency is often determined by the features available within a DMS.
+To have the maximum impact on efficiency, look for a DMS that provides:

+- Anytime, anywhere access and mobility - Ability to create, edit, save, and version documents - Ability to organize documents to support legal and other internal workflows - Easy ways to locate/search for documents - Custom meta-data that powers search and organization - Integration with productivity tools and applications - Project and document access: create security groups and apply access rights

-These features will support lawyers as they strive to deliver quality services faster and more efficiently by helping them locate, re-use, and organize content quickly.
+These features will support individuals as they strive to deliver quality services faster and more efficiently by helping them locate, re-use, and organize content quickly